 Please read through this page for instructions on how to submit a research proposal to the EFSC Institutional Review Board.
-For submission deadlines, check the IRB Meetings and Submission Dates page.
 All of the forms needed for initial submission and research updates are located on the IRB Forms page.
 If you are currently receiving or applying for funding for your study from an external sponsor (e.g., NIH, NSF, USDA, etc.), include copies of your proposal to the funding agency.
 The IRB cannot review your application without concurrently reviewing the funding proposal.

 All submitted research proposals are reviewed as received.
 An initial review will

 be conducted by the IRB Chair to determine:

 2. Type of IRB review required.
 There are three types of IRB reviews:

 - IRB Exempt: Research is determined not to involve human subjects.